dkoes/GNINA-1.0/outline.md

 		1. Empirical
 			- Background
 				- Based on protein-ligand structure properties
-				- Summation of forces between the protein and ligand
+				- Combination of Knowledge Based with Force Field
 			- Pros
-				-
+				- less prone to overfitting
+				- can extract what contributes to score
 			- Cons
 				- Hard to determine where errors come from
 				- Does not generalize well if tuned parameters